 Rumours suggest that the Supra will feature a mixture of four- and six-cylinder BMW units, mostly turbocharged and available with dual-clutch transmissions.
 This suggests they might launch with a toppy six-pot, and then grow sales and/or stretch the range with four-cylinder engines in due course.

-An interview with Toyota chief engineer Tada and Japanese magazine Info Seek, claims it almost certainly won't.
+Yes, we thought a manual was out of the question, too.
+A few months ago an interview with Toyota chief engineer Tada and Japanese magazine Info Seek, states there wouldn’t be a manual ‘box.
 When asked in spring 2018 if the new Supra would be coming with a manual transmission, Tada replied: ‘At the moment, it is not; it is just a dual-clutch transmission.’

 Will it still feel like a Toyota Supra?